idreaminteractive/go-htmx-01/README.md

 ## Todo

-- Update db schema to be notes instead of todos
-- Creating Notes from Dashboard
+- A proper CICD
-- Setting Note as public or private
+- Updating Notes as public or private
 - Editing notes
 - Deleting notes
 - Public view on root route